 Making the Contrast Work

-I blow the top smooth with a round brush, then rough up the nape with paste so the two halves feel deliberately different.
-It looks editorial and intentional.
+Blowing the top smooth with a round brush, then roughing up the nape with paste, is what makes the two halves feel deliberately different rather than just unfinished.

 This takes a few extra minutes but rewards the effort with a high-fashion finish.